Technical, economic and societal evaluation of IT-products (TDDC34)

 The main focus is on demand-based evaluation, i.e. how utilizing organizations evaluate the (intended) consequences of an information system.
 No explicit references will be made to supply-side theories and concepts regarding e.g. profitability assessments, i.e. how suppliers assess customers’ willingness to pay for a product.

 In the course we will take an organizational/intentional perspective on information systems.
-This means that we will mainly focus on information systems that are used for a particular purpose, in an organization; that the systems are intended to generate some particular effects.
-Organizations, however, do not need to be legal entities.
-Also loosely coupled networks, that have a common goal (e.g. a sports club), can be a typical setting to investigate.
+This means that we will mainly focus on information systems that are used for a particular purpose in an organization (With the intention to generate some particular effects).
+Organizations of interest do not need to be legal entities, also loosely coupled networks that have a common goal (e.g. a sports club, online communities, ...) can be a typical setting to investigate.

 In the course we will pay equal attention (and grade you accordingly) to theoretical awareness and your ability to apply your conceptual knowledge on an IT-solution of your choice.

 Make sure to check all requirements to be able to pass.